 Gear Station: An open station for practicing loop pedals, effects pedals, playing on different electric violins, and featured short presentations followed by Q&A’s about the gear

 Over a dozen full-time faculty specialize in a range of styles from gypsy jazz to fusion to funk to bluegrass to contemporary jazz to Latin styles to free improvised music and more.
-Such musicians have been chosen for their teaching ability and passion as well as theoretical knowledge and musicality.
+Such musicians have been chosen for their teaching ability and passion as well as depth and experience as performers.
+(See right sidebar of this page for this year’s faculty.)

 Why Is CSW Special?